-Prince Charles’ charitable foundation received £1m donation from Bin Laden family
+Prince Charles’s charitable foundation received £1m donation from Bin Laden family

 Prince Charles was facing further questions about his charity’s donations on Saturday after it emerged that his foundation accepted £1m from the family of Osama bin Laden.

 Charles allegedly secured the money from Bakr bin Laden and his brother Shafiq, both members of one of the wealthiest families in Saudia Arabia, according to a report in The Sunday Times.
-However Clarence House said that the donation was accepted by the Prince of Wales’ Charitable Fund and not Charles.
+However, Clarence House said that the donation was accepted by the Prince of Wales’s Charitable Fund and not Charles.

-Both Bakr and Shafiq are also half-brothers of the founder of al-Qaeda, Osama bin Laden - through their father Mohammed bin Awad bin Laden.
+Both Bakr and Shafiq are half-brothers of the founder of al-Qaeda, Osama bin Laden, through their late father, Mohammed bin Awad bin Laden.

-Their father was a Yememi-born billionaire who made his money through construction.
-Before his death in 1967, he had had 54 children with at least 11 wives.
+Their father was a Yemeni-born billionaire who made his money through construction.
+Before his death in 1967, he had 54 children with at least 11 wives.

 The bin Laden family disavowed Osama, the mastermind behind the September 11 attacks, decades ago.
 There is no suggestion that either Bakr or Shafiq bin Laden or any other mentioned family members have sponsored or been involved in acts of terrorism.